Best daily deals

 This is an all-plastic headset, but it feels sturdy and doesn’t creak at all.

 Much like its Pro counterpart, the Razer Kaira Wireless is a wireless gaming headset for the Xbox One and Xbox Series S/X. It’s made entirely of plastic, with memory foam cushions covered in the same mesh fabric as the Pro model, as well as headsets like the Razer BlackShark V2 and its Pro variant.
 It’s lightweight, and the headband offers just the right amount of clamping force to feel secure.
-It’s easy to establish a decent seal easy too.
-The headphone hinges offer a decent tilt range and they rotate to lay flat, so most head shapes are accommodated.
+It’s easy to establish a decent seal, too.
+The headphone hinges offer a decent tilt range, and they rotate to lay flat, so most head shapes are accommodated.

 Using the gaming headset is pretty straightforward, and there’s actually less involved than with the Pro model.
-If you own an Xbox, just pair the headset with it and the two devices will automatically connect from then on.
-There’s no Bluetooth or wired option here, so you can only connect to an Xbox, or a PC with an Xbox Wireless adapter, which doesn’t come with the headset.
+If you own an Xbox, just pair the headset with it, and the two devices will automatically connect from then on.
+There’s no Bluetooth or wired option here, so you can only connect to an Xbox or a PC with an Xbox Wireless adapter, which doesn’t come with the headset.

 A man wears the Razer Kaira Wireless sitting at a computer, with posters for My Brother, My Brother and Me, and Canada Heritage Minutes in the background.